StRobertCHSCS/final-project-darvitu/README.md

 * Mage: A non moving enemy and always faces toward the player.
 Attack is a ranged fireball which deals 10 damage and has a cooldown of 1 second after the fireball is either destroyed by the player attack or it hits a wall.
 Cannot be killed.

 * Executioner: A slow moving enemy and always moves towards the player.
 Attack is a heavy hitting axe slash which deals 3 damage on hit.
-Each attack has a 2 second cooldown
+Each attack has a 2 second cooldown.

 * Slime: A fast moving enemy which always chases the player.
 Attack is a light melee attack when the slime is in contact with the player.
 Attack deals 1 damage but has no cooldown.